 Contrary to popular myth, however, merely living together for a certain number of years in those states does not necessarily make you married.
 You must typically not only live together for a certain period of time, but intend to be married and hold yourselves out as a married couple in interactions with friends, relatives, neighbors, and the public, for example by using the same last name, introducing each other as "my husband" or "my wife," filling out official paperwork such as insurance documents, children's birth certificates, and joint tax returns in a way that indicates your status as a married couple, and so forth.

-If your state offers you the opportunity to register your common law marriage with a local government agency, then the immigration authorities will expect you to have done so, and to provide proof of such registration.
+If your state offers you the opportunity to register your common law marriage with a local government agency, then the U.S. immigration authorities will expect you to have done so, and to provide proof of such registration.

 Couples who have gone through a civil or religious ceremony commonly have photos of the ceremony, and show these to the immigration officials.
 Such photos certainly wouldn't be required in the case of a common-law marriage, and they're not the only type of proof the immigration authorities look for.

-Nevertheless if, perhaps because you weren't sure whether your common law marriage was legally recognized, you didn't take as many steps to combine these other aspects of your life, providing documentary proof of a common law marriage could be slightly more difficult than it would be for traditionally married couples.
-You might also simply face uncertainty by immigration officials, or subjective opinions along the lines of, "If they really wanted their friends and family to know they were married, why didn't they have a ceremony?"
+Nevertheless if, perhaps because you weren't sure whether your common law marriage was legally recognized you didn't take as many steps to combine these other aspects of your life, providing documentary proof of a common law marriage could be slightly more difficult than for traditionally married couples.
+You might also simply face uncertainty by immigration officials, or subjective opinions along the lines of, "If they really wanted their friends and family to know they were married, why didn't they just have a ceremony?"

 Consider contacting an immigration lawyer to assess whether your common law marriage is likely to satisfy the U.S. immigration authorities and, if so, what sorts of documentary proof you'll need to gather to accompany the foreign-born spouse's application for a green card.